Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A biker on the Goosebumps Bike Trail

-Goosebumps bike trail is a 3.5-mile wild adventure for mountain biking enthusiasts.
-The technical terrain of this trail and roller coaster drops make Goosebumps a fun intermediate track best suited for bikers with a bit of experience.
+The Goosebumps trail is a 3.5-mile wild adventure for mountain biking enthusiasts.
+Technical terrain and roller coaster drops make this fun intermediate track best for bikers with a bit of experience.

-While the bulk of the main trail is a bit challenging, there are side trails that jut out from the main route that are better suited for mountain biking novices.
+While the bulk of the main trail is a bit challenging, there are side trails better suited for mountain biking novices.
 This singletrack path can only be reached via the Jem Trail, Cryptobionic Trail, or the Dead Ringer Trail.

 Grafton Ghost Town

-Wander around a town in shambles, which may be covered in rust today but was once a booming settlement in its heyday.
+It may be covered in rust today, but this was a booming settlement in its heyday.

 View of an old wooden school house in the middle of the desert